 The individual’s behavior as it is influenced by other people and by the social environment.
 The major aim of the course is to provide an overview of the wide-ranging concerns characterizing social psychology from both a substantive and a methodological perspective.
 Topics include person perception, attitude change, interpersonal attraction, conformity, altruism, group dynamics, and prejudice.
 In addition to substantive issues, the course is designed to introduce students to the appropriate research data analysis procedures.

 Requisite: PSYC 100 or consent of the instructor.
 Not open to first-year students.
 Limited to 40 students.
 Fall semester: Visiting Professor Mendoza.
-Spring semester: Professor Sanderson.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Professor Sanderson.2022-23: Offered in Fall 2022, Spring 2023

 A consideration of theory and methods directed at understanding those characteristics of the person related to individually distinctive ways of experiencing and behaving.
 Prominent theoretical perspectives will be examined in an effort to integrate this diverse literature and to determine the directions in which this field of inquiry is moving.
 These theories will also be applied to case histories to examine their value in personality assessment.